 Joseph 'Wick' Perry fell in love with the neural basis of behavior while getting his undergraduate degree in 2013, but struggled with getting an intuitive sense of how these circuits operated.
 Diagrams are not good at depicting dynamic systems, and scientific simulation software is impenetrably complex.
 Crescent Loom is designed to fill this gap; to be an accessible and interactive tool to create biologically-plausible artificial brains.
 He ran a Kickstarter at the beginning of 2017 to fund development for at least a year.

-- NEURAL CIRCUITS -- Connect neurons to coordinate muscles using an intuitive "loom" inspired by the diagrams in scientific publications on invertebrate nervous systems.
+- NEUROSCIENCE -- Coordinate muscles by connecting biologically-realistic neurons using an intuitive "loom" inspired by the diagrams in scientific publications.

 - COLLABORATION -- Save, share, and modify creations online with a simple link.

 Kickstarter Announcement YouTube